balanced-dev/yuzu-docs/docs/_quickstart.md

 ### Umbraco

-Build the project and run Debugging > Start without debugging to run the site, then install Umbraco without a starter kit.
+Build the project and run Debugging > Start without debugging to run the site, then install Umbraco **without a starter kit**.

-### Models builders
+### Viewmodels builders and Import

-Install the visual studio extensions Umbraco ModelsBuilder Custom Tool and Yuzu Delivery ViewModel Generator.

-Both of these extensions are configured from Tools > Options (Yuzu and Umbraco) and require a login to the Umbraco website created earlier.
+All Yuzu tools are found in the User Interface Integration group of the Settings section in Umbraco.

 That's it!